shanksCx/NahamconCTF/Second to None.md

 notice the  `20200617045449`

 which translates to `2020-06-17 04:54:49` .
-Notice it really isn't June 7,2020 that we had clicked but that means that it was a false alarm .
+Notice it really isn't the June 7,2020 that we had clicked but that only means that it was a false alarm .
 Looking at `web.archive.org` once more we do see this
-`2020-06-17 04:54:49` as the next earliest timestamp
+`2020-06-17 04:54:49` as the next earliest timestamp which translates to the timestamp we had gotten.

 ![6](<images/Pasted image 20251218085502.png>)

 so we got the flag :